dhana-nallaka/dhana-nallaka/README.md

 ---

 🎓 **Education**
-- Master’s in Computer Science – University of Memphis
+- Master’s in Computer Science – Illinois Institute of Technology
-- Bachelor’s in IT/CS – [Your University]
+- Bachelor’s in IT/CS – KKR and KSR Institute of Technology and Sciences

----

-📜 **Certifications (Optional, if any)**
-- AWS Certified Data Engineer – Associate
-- Databricks Certified Data Engineer – Associate

 ---